Close

 United Kingdom

-Professor of Health Economics at the London School of Hygiene & Tropical Medicine, and co-Director of the Global Health Economics Centre at the school, along with Anna Vassall and Mark Jit.
-I previously held the William R Lindsay Chair in Health Economics at the University of Glasgow.
-Following a sabbatical at Memorial Sloan Kettering Cancer Center, New York in 2016/17, I remain a Visiting Investigator, collaborating with Dr Peter Bach on value frameworks for oncology medications.
+Andrew is a Professor of Health Economics at the London School of Hygiene & Tropical Medicine and co-director of the Global Health ECOnomics (GHECO) Centre at the School.
+Previously, he held the William R Lindsay Chair in Health Economics at the University of Glasgow.

 Affiliations